jesse-ross/forecast-drb/README.md

 ## How to build

-This repo contains a lightweight `targets` pipeline to download data from the USGS data repository, ScienceBase, using `sbtools` and then create output visuals.
+This repo contains a lightweight `targets` pipeline to load data from the forecast outputs (manually downloaded from [here](https://code.usgs.gov/wma/wp/forecast-preprint-code/-/tree/main/in) for now) and then create output visuals.
 To run the full pipeline, install all necessary packages and then run `targets::tar_make()`.

-* To just download the data, run `targets::tar_make(dplyr::starts_with("p1_"))`.
-This step takes about 1 minute.
-* ...
-* ...

 ## Output